FAIMS/burial-mounds-web/README.md

 ---
 ```

-In the example above, there are three front matter variable, namely, `layout`, `title`, and `record_id`.
-The front matter variables are used by the template to display data specific to that Record.
+In the example above, there are three front matter variable, namely `layout`, `title`, and `record_id`.
+The front matter variables are used by the template to display data specific to that record.

-**NOTE**: The front matter variables must be the first thing in the file.
+**NOTE:** The front matter variables must be the first thing in the file.

 [Back to TOC](#table-of-contents)

 ## Terminology

 - `record`: a row in the CSV.
-- `record page`: a markdown page that contains front matter variables where a front matter variable correspond to a column and it's value for that `record`.
+- `record page`: a markdown page that contains front matter variables, where a front matter variable corresponds to a column and its value for that `record`.
   - A [*post*](https://jekyllrb.com/docs/posts/) in Jekyll is in our case a record page.
 - `attribute`: a column in the CSV.